-In iOS 13 Apple opened the operating system to allow users to select many default apps for things like email and browsers.
+In iOS 13, Apple opened the iPhone so users can select many default apps for things like email and browsers.
 They don’t allow you to select your default Camera app yet.

 With the updates to the Shortcuts app in iOS 14 and especially iOS 14.1 we can seamlessly make any app our default Camera App.
 Clicking on the Camera icon on iPhone Lock Screen or Dashboard can now open the app of your choice.

 Step-by-step instructions to change the default Camera App on your iPhone

 Open the “Shortcuts” App

 It is used to automate actions on your phone

 It is at the bottom of the screen

 This start the process to add a new Automation

 Tap “Create Personal Automation”.